Graham Allison

 Graham Tillett Allison Jr. (born March 23, 1940) is an American political scientist and the Douglas Dillon Professor of Government at the John F. Kennedy School of Government at Harvard University.

-He is renowned for his contribution in the late 1960s and early 1970s to the bureaucratic analysis of decision making, especially during times of crisis.
-His book Remaking Foreign Policy: The Organizational Connection, co-written with Peter Szanton, was published in 1976 and had some influence on the foreign policy of the administration of President Jimmy Carter who took office in early 1977.
+He is known for his contributions in the late 1960s and early 1970s to the bureaucratic analysis of decision making, especially during times of crisis.
+His book Remaking Foreign Policy: The Organizational Connection, co-written with Peter L. Szanton, was published in 1976 and influenced the foreign policy of the Carter administration.

 Since the 1970s, Allison has also been a leading analyst of U.S. national security and defense policy, with a special interest in nuclear weapons and terrorism.

-Biography
+Early life and education

-Allison is from Charlotte, North Carolina and graduated from Myers Park High School in 1958.
-He attended Davidson College for two years, then graduated from Harvard University in 1962 with an B.A. degree.
-Allison then completed B.A. and M.A. degrees studying philosophy, politics and economics at Oxford University as a Marshall Scholar in 1964 and returned to Harvard to earn a Ph.D. degree in political science in 1968, where Henry Kissinger was one of his professors.
+Allison is from Charlotte, North Carolina, and graduated from Myers Park High School in 1958.
+He attended Davidson College for two years, then transferred to Harvard University from which he graduated in 1962 with a B.A. degree.
+Allison then completed B.A. and M.A. in philosophy, politics and economics at Oxford University as a Marshall Scholar in 1964 and returned to Harvard to earn a Ph.D. in political science in 1968, where Henry Kissinger was one of his professors.

+Career

 Allison has spent his entire academic career at Harvard, as an assistant professor (1968), associate professor (1970), then full professor (1972) in the department of government on the strength of his book Essence of Decision: Explaining the Cuban Missile Crisis (1971), in which he developed two new theoretical paradigms – an organizational process model and a bureaucratic politics model – to compete with the then-prevalent approach of understanding foreign policy decision-making using a rational actor model.
 Essence of Decision revolutionized the study of decision-making in political science and beyond.

-Allison became dean of the John F. Kennedy School of Government in 1977.
-He left that position in 1989.
-Over the course of his tenure as dean the School increased in size by 400% and its endowment increased by 700%.
+From 1977 to 1989, Allison was dean of the Harvard Kennedy School at Harvard University.
+Over the course of his tenure as dean, Harvard Kennedy School increased in size by 400% and its endowment by 700%.

 He was associated with the Assistant Secretary of Defense for Policy and Plans from 1993 to 1994, where he coordinated strategy and policy towards the states of the former Soviet Union.
 President Bill Clinton awarded Allison the Department of Defense Medal for Distinguished Public Service, for "reshaping relations with Russia, Ukraine, Belarus, and Kazakhstan to reduce the former Soviet nuclear arsenal".

-Allison directed the Belfer Center for Science and International Affairs from 1995 until 2017, when he was succeeded by former Secretary of Defense Ash Carter.
+Allison directed the Belfer Center for Science and International Affairs from 1995 until 2017, when he was succeeded by former U.S. Secretary of Defense Ash Carter.